GAN-Based Multi-View Video Coding with Spatio-Temporal EPI Reconstruction

 \section{Proposed Multi-View Latent Code Learning}

-The existing MVC methods usually extract and represent features in single dimensions, {\it e.g.}, DCT coefficients, motion vectors and stereo depth maps, without regarding to simultaneous feature extraction and cross-viewpoint correlations.
-How to capture the correlation between multiple views at the same time and utilize the diversity in each view to achieve accurate original image reconstruction on the decoder side is still a challenging and critical issue.
+The existing MVC methods usually extract and represent features in single viewpoint, {\it e.g.}, DCT coefficients, motion vectors and stereo depth maps, without regarding to simultaneous feature extraction and cross-viewpoint correlations.
+Capturing the correlation between multiple views simultaneously and leveraging the diversity in each view to achieve accurate original image reconstruction on the decoder side remains a critical and challenging issue.